parnianghaisari/TCP-over-UDP/README.md

-A lightweight Python implementation of TCP-like reliable data transfer over UDP.
+A Python implementation of TCP-like reliable data transfer over UDP.
 Supports:

 Retransmissions and ACK handling
 Cumulative ACKs and fast retransmit